tnodland/vangst_interview_challenge/README.md

 - JobApplication

 Relations:
-- Candidates can have many jobApplications
+- `Candidate`s can have many `JobApplication`s
-- JobPostings can have many jobApplications
+- `JobPosting`s can have many `JobApplication`s
-- JobApplications belong to Candidates and JobPostings
+- `JobApplication`s belong to `Candidate`s and `JobPosting`s

+#### The Scenario:

-Our team has been tasked to add an api with GraphQL.
-These are the first graphQL stories for this project.
+Our team has been tasked this "sprint" with adding starting an api with GraphQL.
+These are the first stories to implement GraphQL for this project so you'll be working from a blank slate.
 Another team has setup GraphQL in the project, but it's your task to start building the api "endpoints" aka `queries` and `mutations` in graphql verbage.

 Since graphql is new to this project it's new to the whole team meaning there aren't defined resources yet.
 That means part of the engineering process for these stories is learning and discovery!
 Share your knowledge!
 Including learning and discoveries made in your PRs and any documentation you write is a big plus+ and welcomed by your team.
 Share any questions you have or things you couldn't quite solve in any PRs too.
 For a remote team, PRs are a place to provide your team all your context for what you were working on, and to talk it all out.